uncbiag/uncbiag-academic-kickstart/content/authors/Yifeng Shi/_index.md

 - Graduate Students
 ---

-Peirong Liu is a graduate student in computer science.
-She works on perfusion imaging.
+Yifeng Shi is a graduate student in computer science.
+He works on machine learning approaches for clustering and classification with breast cancer as an application focus.